ArchitectFromMars/vscode-terminal-colors/README.md

 ## YouTube Explanation

-Watch me [here](https://youtu.be/xld2WO09wRk).
+Watch me <a href="https://youtu.be/xld2WO09wRk" target="_blank">here</a>.
 There is a sample project, which sparks your imagination to begin using console colors to visually see differences in your js testing.

 As always, happy coding!

 — freddy

+P.S. (special shout out to Terri... hi, Terri!)